 Write an attention-grabbing summary

 First of all, leaving the summary blank is a huge mistake!

 With just a little bit of effort, you can write a great summary that draws the attention of your future leads, customers, or recruiters (depending on what your professional goals are at the moment).

 When writing your summary section, have in mind that most users see only the first 300 characters (out of the total of 2000).
 Only if clicking on “Read more” will they get the full description.

 Here’s an example of an out-of-the-box, attention-grabbing summary.

 Or of a strictly professional, yet effective one.

-If you would like to know more about what makes the perfect summary, check out “How to Write a LinkedIn Summary”.
+If you would like to know more about what makes the perfect summary, check out “top 5 summary examples to reach more sales”.

 The first thing you can do to grow your network is to import your list of contacts.

 Once you set up your profile, LinkedIn will give you the opportunity to run an upload of your address book contacts.